Gino-Freud-Hobayan/8WeekSQL_Challenge/7.) Balanced Tree Clothing Store/README.md

  ORDER BY total_revenue_before_discount DESC

--- very similar to the 1st query, we just added a calculation to get the revenue by multiplying quantity and price.
+-- very similar to the 1st query, we just added a calculation (revenue = qty * price).

 RESULT: